-Resilience is a critical skill for lawyers, law students, and judges.
-Don’t wait to start improving yours.
+Resilience is a critical skillset for lawyers, law students, and judges.
+Don’t wait to start building yours.

 Resilience is the ability to persevere through adversity and come out stronger than you were before.
 Adversity is par for the course of the adversarial justice system here in the US.

 Resilience is a skillset that anyone can learn and apply to any area of their life.
 People are not “born resilient”; it’s not a personality trait that some have and others do not.
 People become resilient as they respond to difficulties in their lives.

 So the good news is that you can become more resilient — and the bad news is that your life requires hardship to develop resilience.
 Then again, if you were living with the delusion that you could avoid hardship in your life, let me dispel that notion right now.
 It is not a question of whether you will encounter hardship.
 It is a question of how you will respond to it.